vnt-github/cs238p/lectures/9_interrupts_and_system_calls.md

 - start interrupt steps taken
     - 1. Push the current contents of in this order.
         - ELAGS: saved because you have freedom of choice to disable flags in current cycle so you need to store the previous ELAGS value to restore correctly.
-        - CS (code segment): may be you change code segment.
+        - CS (code segment): may be even without chaning the privilege level you change code segment.
         - EIP (current instruction pointer)
     - push error code if appropriate.
     - load the segment selector in case the interrupt jumps between the code segment.